loda-lang/loda-programs/programs/oeis/list3.md

 * [A301571](http://oeis.org/A301571) ([L13 program](A301571.asm)): Number of vertices at distance 2 from a given vertex in the n-Keller graph.
 * [A301622](http://oeis.org/A301622) ([L16 program](A301622.asm)): Numbers not divisible by 2, 3 or 5 (A007775) with digital root 4.
 * [A301654](http://oeis.org/A301654) ([L07 program](A301654.asm)): Circumference of the n-triangular honeycomb acute knight graph.
+* [A301657](http://oeis.org/A301657) ([L16 program](A301657.asm)): Number of nX3 0..1 arrays with every element equal to 0, 1 or 4 horizontally or vertically adjacent elements, with upper left element zero.
 * [A301673](http://oeis.org/A301673) ([L13 program](A301673.asm)): Partial sums of A301672.
 * [A301694](http://oeis.org/A301694) ([L13 program](A301694.asm)): Expansion of (1 + 5*x + 4*x^2 + 5*x^3 + x^4)/((1 - x)*(1 - x^3)).
 * [A301695](http://oeis.org/A301695) ([L10 program](A301695.asm)): Expansion of (1 + 5*x + 4*x^2 + 5*x^3 + x^4)/((1 - x)^2*(1 - x^3)).